 - Celebrity Flora (2019)

-Completely different from the other Celebrity class of cruise ships, these expedition vessels hold only 16-100 passengers.
+Completely different from the other Celebrity class of cruise ships, these expedition vessels hold only 16 to 100 passengers.
 While Celebrity Xploration holds just 16 passengers, the newest ship Flora is bigger and holds 100 passengers.
+Due to their exclusivity, they lowest fare is often more expensive than some suites onboard Celebrity's other ships.

 Celebrity Xploration is the tiniest of the three ships, weighing just 320 gross tons.
 On the other hand, Celebrity Flora comes in at 5,700 gross tons and Celebrity Xpedition at 2,800.